7SigmaLLC/interview-assignment-7sigma/full-stack-webapp.md

 ⸻

 ## Timeframe

   - Aim to spend about one week on this.
   - If you can’t complete everything, focus on a smaller scope but keep the code well structured.

 ⸻

 Good Luck!

 This assignment is meant to simulate a real-world environment with multiple moving parts.
 It’s not easily solved with simple AI prompts alone — setup, debugging, and design decisions will require genuine problem-solving.
 It's okay if not everything is implemented within the time allotted.
 This is measured on a curve.
-We do consider the state of the art LLMs at the time of this writing, and expect you to take full advanatage of available AI tools.
+We do consider the state of the art LLMs at the time of this writing, and expect you to take full advantage of available AI tools.

 We look forward to seeing your approach, design, and final product.